 While the recipe is the same great pancake recipe it’s always been, I’ve rewritten the post with the aims of addressing some of the major questions I’ve received from commenters over the last few years.
 If there’s anything you feel is still missing, please do let me know with a comment below.

 I’ve also done my best to create a clearer, more readable post, while maintaining the gist and the feel of the original.
 (The original post was written quite some time back, it was mostly me rambling about how much I love pancakes!)

 Heads up!
-The following are affiliate links.
-If you buy something through one of these links, I will receive a small commission.
+The following is an affiliate link.
+If you buy something using the link, I will receive a small commission.
 You won’t need to pay a penny more, but it’ll help keep my lights on!
 Thank you bestie, you rock!

 Luckily, it doesn’t take much equipment to make perfect pancakes.
 It is however a lovely feeling to have all the right equipment.
 Here are a few little things that might make your pancake-making experience just that much sweeter.